royasotude/machine-learning/README.md

 # machine-learning
-some examples solved by machine-learning
+Some examples solved by machine learning algorithms